-Asscher cut diamonds are a simpler shape to create compared to other diamond shapes.
+Asscher cut diamonds are a simpler shape to create compared to other diamond shapes such as pear cut diamonds.
 Less technical expertise and time is required to shape such a beautiful and intriguing cut.
 The cost of labour is also significantly reduced which can then be passed on to you as the end consumer.

 Asscher cut diamonds are well priced.
 Choosing a square cut diamond such as an Asscher cut or a fancy cut diamond in general is a very efficient way to reduce wastage when transforming a diamond from a rough stone into a stunningly polished and shiny diamond ready to be worn by the elite/modern women of the world.
 Around 20% more of the diamond rough can be effectively used when shaping a fancy cut diamond as opposed to a round brilliant cut diamond.
 In layman’s terms less carat weight is lost in the transformation process from a rough diamond to a polished and certified diamond.